softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Swip_Transaction/findMyTransactions.md

 ---
 title: "findMyTransactions"
+description: "**DEPRECATED**
-description: "This function will return an array of SoftLayer_Network_Subnet_Swip_Transaction objects, one for each SWIP that is curre... "
+This function will return an array of SoftLayer_Network_Subnet_Swip_Transaction objects, one for each SWI... "
 layout: "method"
 tags:
     - "method"